rashmichoudhary13/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
 This project is a responsive stopwatch website with functionalities for pausing, resetting, and tracking lap times.
 It is designed to provide a user-friendly interface across various devices.
-This project is compatible exclusively with Chrome
+This project is compatible exclusively with Chrome.
+The project is live at: https://rashmichoudhary13.github.io/PRODIGY_WD_02/

 Features
  - Start/Pause: Easily start or pause the stopwatch with a single click.